 Vehicle accident deductible is a minimum of $500.00; the deductible is to be paid by the sponsoring organization.
 Accidents reported 24 hours after the occurrence will result in a $1,000.00 deductible and further sanctions as determined by the Office of Risk Management.
 Insurance coverage is not provided for losses that occur from accidents that do not involve University business.

 Non-University rental vehicles should be used only when it is not possible to use a University-owned vehicle.
 Rental vehicles should not be used if less expensive transportation is available.
 Use of rental vehicles shall be limited to University business.
 Student groups shall arrange commercial rental vehicles through the University Motor Pool.

 Drivers should use the University's designated rental agency (National Car Rental).
 In the event of an accident departments not renting vehicles from National Car Rental or the University Motor Pool will be subject to $1,000.00 deductible plus any administration fees charged.
 Drivers should rent the vehicles in the University's name with the approved driver as the named driver.
 Under no conditions should the approved driver allow another person to operate their rental vehicle.

 Do not purchase a collision damage waiver (CDW) from the rental agency, except for international rentals.
-On foreign business rentals, the driver should accept the CDW/LDW and liability insurance in the minimum amount offered by the rental agency.
+On foreign business rentals (including National Car Rental and Enterprise Rent-A-Car under the Big Ten Agreement), the driver should accept the CDW/LDW and liability insurance in the minimum amount offered by the rental agency.
 Should an accident occur, the driver must follow the rental agency accident report instructions, in addition to forwarding a copy of the report to the Office of Risk Management.